RSZ-Nld/DDS-AD9851-70MHz/Readme.md

 AD9851 DDS till 70MHz Sinus and square.

-Made a pcb for it:
+Made a pcb for it, it can be used with a 3,7V Battery:

 Photo Front Pcb